-Under common law the test whether a person was an employee or an independent contractor was the employer's "right of control" over the individual.
-The more direction and control an employer exercises over an individual, the greater chance that individual will be deemed to he an employee.
+Prior to July 19, 2004, whether a worker should be classified as an employee or an independent contractor was determined by reference to the common-law multi-factor balancing test of the employer's "right of control" over the individual.
+The more direction and control an employer exercises over an individual, the greater chance that individual would be deemed to be an employee.
+See, e.g., Commonwealth v.
+Savage, 31 Mass.App.Ct.
+714, 717 (1991)

 Under a Massachusetts statute (M.G.L.c.
 149, s.
 148B) an individual performing any service is considered an employee unless: